What is Better - PCP or HP Car Finance?

 Smaller monthly payments

 A personal loan is an unsecured loan that you get from a bank or lender.
-With a personal loan, you pay for the car in full upfront meaning that you have full ownership of the car from the start.
-You pay the loan back to the lender in monthly instalments rather than a dealership.
+With a personal loan, you pay for the total cost of the car upfront, meaning that you have full ownership of the car from the start.
+You’ll pay the loan back to the lender in monthly instalments rather than to a dealership.

 Pros of a personal loan Cons of a personal loan